jimjshields/jimjshields.github.io/_posts/2014-10-12-and-just-like-that,-box-office-mojo-is-back.md

+---
+layout: post
+title:  "And Just Like That, Box Office Mojo is Back"
+date:   2014-10-12
+categories: movies, data
+---

 After a day of mostly confusion, [Box Office Mojo is back up](http://www.boxofficemojo.com/).
 It has not, strangely, been updated in a few days - but the original site is there.
 (Other strange things - "Last